 An outdoor tap must also be fitted with an isolation valve.
 This will allow for servicing or repairs to carried out without having to turn off the entire water supply to a property.
 In periods of freezing weather, an outdoor tap should always be isolated and the tap itself left open.
 This will prevent any water in the pipework from freezing and then bursting the pipe when it thaws.

 While individual taps are available from most DIY stores and plumbing merchants, it is also possible to buy outdoor tap kits.
 These come with everything necessary for installing an outdoor tap in accordance with water byelaws.

 - The tap itself

 - The wall mounting.
-Depending on the kit, this may be in the form of an elbow tap connector, or it may be integrated with a length of pipe that runs through the wall.
+This may be in the form of an elbow tap connector, or with an integrated length of pipe that runs through the wall.

 - A braided hose connector.
 This is used to connect the tap to the tee point on the mains inside the property.

 - A double check valve.
 This is necessary if the outdoor tap does not have its own integrated check valve.

 Some outdoor tap kits may also come with a spool of PTFE tap.
 This helps to ensure a watertight fitting on compression joints.

 It is also possible to buy small thermal insulation jackets or “cosies”.
 These can be slipped over an outside tap and tied in place to prevent the tap from freezing in the winter.